isunitha98selvan/Topological-Sort-for-Sentence-Ordering/README.md

 ```

 ### LSTM-based representation (L-TSort Classifier)
 The code base for this classifier is in `lstm_classifier` folder.
+This is part of the previous code base.
+We have not made any changes here.

 - Create a `data` dir in the `lstm_classifier` folder and run the following preprocess command:
 ```